antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 The Borg may also begin adapting against enemy technologies.

+After participating in a battle, the Borg may allocate resources toward adapting to technologies in use by the opposing force in that battle (I.e. No adapting to ship-exclusive technologies during invasions and vice-versa).
+No adaptation may be performed on turns in which the Borg did not battle.

 For each completed enemy technology, the Borg may invest resources into adaptation.

 Once adaptation investment equals that technology's research cost:

 * that technology no longer functions **against the Borg**
-* it functions normally against every other civilization
+* it still functions normally against every other civilization

 Adaptation progress is retained between turns.